We have practice guidance to help us modify our usual social work practice approach in the context of a measles outbreak.

 The following signs indicate an increase of danger of acute risk factors:

-• Escalating violence – violence can become normalised within the family, and patterns of increasing violence not recognised as serious, including cruelty to animals.
+• Escalating violence – violence can become normalised within the whānau or family, and patterns of increasing violence not recognised as serious, including cruelty to animals.

-• Pregnancy – victims of family violence are at heightened risk during pregnancy and the violence may escalate at this time.
+• Pregnancy – victim-survivors of family violence are at heightened risk during pregnancy and the violence may escalate at this time.
 A pregnancy may be the result of sexual violence within intimate partner relationships, which can be difficult and distressing to disclose.

 • Weapons – having access to a firearm or threats to use knives and other weapons indicate a heightened risk.